 If you have been charged with a Domestic Violence Offense, it is important to seek legal representation immediately in order to protect your and your family’s rights and to minimize the impact that a criminal charge of this nature may have on your life.

-If you have been charged with a Domestic Violence Offense, Contact the Domestic Violence Defense Lawyers with John L. Calcagni by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with a Rhode Island Domestic Violence Offense, contact the RI Criminal Defense Lawyers at the Law Office of John L. Calcagni III by Email or call (401) 351-5100 to schedule a FREE CONSULTATION.